Spare vote

-The spare vote is a version of single transferable voting applied to the ranking of parties, first proposed for elections in Germany in 2013.
-This preferential party system is a ranked proportional representation electoral system applying to political parties instead of individual candidates.
-The spare vote refers to a secondary vote (preference) of the voter, which only comes into play if the first preference, the political party preferred by the voter, is below the electoral threshold.
-In Germany, there were draft laws for the spare vote system in Saarland, Schleswig-Holstein and Brandenburg federal states, but they were not implemented.
+The spare vote refers to a secondary party vote which comes into play in the event that the main party vote is ineffective because that main party vote is for a party that has failed to pass some kind of threshold.
+It may be simply understood by the phrase “If my first choice party fails to pass any threshold my vote goes instead to my spare vote, that is my second choice of party vote”.
+The Spare vote overcomes, in a simple way, various problems created by the application of thresholds in party voting.

 Background

-Under party-list proportional representation with a threshold, the fraction of unrepresented votes due to the electoral threshold can reach up to 30% and represents a democratic deficit as measured by disproportionality.
+Under party-list proportional representation with a threshold, the fraction of wasted votes due to the electoral threshold can reach up to 30% and represents a democratic deficit as measured by disproportionality.
 Despite this, a spare vote is not a feature in any list PR system in use as of this date.
 The German Federal Constitutional Court ruled that the electoral system is not required to have such a supplementary contingent vote feature.

 The term "spare vote" not only refers to the additional specification of a second preference but can also mean the electoral system working with a second preference as a whole.
 Not every second preference is a spare vote.
 Ranked voting systems differ in terms of their field of application, choice of party lists vs. choice of individuals.
 In particular, the following ranking procedures should be strictly distinguished from the spare vote: